deepoo07/resume-screening-ml-jira/README.md

 A short walkthrough of the project is available here:

 ## Overview
 This project focuses on building a machine learning model to automatically classify resumes into different job categories.
-The goal is to simulate a real-world resume screening system using natural language processing (NLP) techniques.
+The goal is to simulate a real-world workflow using natural language processing (NLP) techniques.

 The project includes end-to-end steps such as data preprocessing, feature extraction, model training, evaluation, and deployment using a reusable prediction script.

+The entire project was managed and tracked using Jira to simulate a structured project management workflow, including task breakdown, progress tracking, and milestone management.

 ## Dataset